resilmesh2/CASM/README.md

 > [!WARNING]
 > Be aware that the point of this project is to run scans against live domain names.
 This means that you should select your
 > targets **VERY** carefully.
-Generally, it is advised against running the workflow against the random targets available on the Internet.
+Generally, it is advised against running the workflow against random targets available on the Internet.
 >
 > The workflow was tested against hackerone.com very cautiously.
 The target was selected because the
 > authors demonstrated EasyEASM against it at their presentation at [DefCon 31](https://www.youtube.com/watch?v=hx0dBo-zKE8).